Specials

 Embracing Exploration-Focused Creativity

-Ms. Wilmer, our art teacher, has a deep passion for children and has been part of our school community for four years, with a decade of experience working with kids.
-Ms. Wilmer loves teaching art because it empowers her to help children become artists, decision-makers, and creators.
-She is grateful for the opportunity to teach children how to express their creativity through process art activities.
+Ms. Wilmer, our art teacher, has a deep passion for teaching children how to express their creativity through process art activities.
+She has been part of our school community for four years, with a decade of experience working with children.
+Ms. Wilmer loves to help children become artists, decision-makers, and creators.

 To learn more about process art visit the National Association for Education of Young Children.